Researchdatasolutions.com.au

 The qualitative data was analysed thematically.

-The national QUM Policy Framework including the Manual of Indicators to Measure
+QUM Policy Framework including the

-was used in the audit of the BN.
+the Quality use of Medicines in Australia (2002) was used in the audit of the BN.

 This was effectively a benchmarking exercise to compare, measure and critique the